Home

 My original coil (a now impossible to get original Lucas 13C12) was fine.
 However, I bought a Crane PS91 to go with the XR-700 amplifier on a dealer’s recommendation (who no longer exist!).
 At a later date, I contacted Crane Cams themselves and they said that the PS91 coil is NOT recommended for the XR700!!!

 It worked fine for me, but I’ve heard of another who fried the Crane amp with this coil by leaving the ignition switched on without the engine running.
 Until I get back to sorting this issue, I have re-installed my original Jaguar coil.
 If you want to replace your coil, Crane recommend their PS40 coil.
-Occasionally my rev. counter jumps about or dies for a while so I think I need to include this in my future investigations into the coil issue.
+Occasionally my rev. counter jumps about or dies completely for a while so I think I need to include this in my future investigations into the coil issue.

 Anyway, the car runs and starts very well.
-It revs cleanly and willingly up to the redline on the road.
+It seems to rev cleanly and willingly up to the redline on the road.
 I tested the spark on a Gunson Sparktester and it jumps a huge gap — I know, not very scientific for a high revving V12 but, at least the engine doesn't die on me from an overheating amplifier.
 However, Crane get black marks from me for the quality, fittings, and customer technical support.
 I suppose they themselves are unsure about it being used on the V12 - after all, it was originally designed some years ago in the States to run mainly V8's - it just happens to work a bit better than the old Opus amp.

 This site is for the benefit of enthusiasts.
 Much of the content is my own to use as you wish.
 However, some I have collected from various (forgotten) sources in the public domain.
 If you are the owner of any material used and wish it to be removed or so accredited, please contact me.